30-Day Countdown: How to Get a Flat Belly By Summer

 Know Your Go-To Foods

 As it turns out, there’s something to be said for being a creature of habit and eating the same foods day in and day out, especially if you’re on a mission to shrink your belly.
-When researchers looked at the diets of 6,814 people, they found that the more diverse one’s diet, the more likely one was to experience weight gain.
+When University of Texas researchers looked at the diets of 6,814 people, they found that the more diverse one’s diet, the more likely one was to experience weight gain.
 In fact, those who ate the widest range of foods showed a 120 percent greater increase in waist circumference compared with those who had the least diversity.

 Embrace Meatless Monday